dscamiss/blog/content/posts/attention-lipschitz.md

 Since the right-hand side is arbitrarily large, the supremum does not exist.
 \(\blacksquare\)

-## Extension to multi-head attention
+### Multi-head scaled dot-product attention is not Lipschitz

 Suppose that we have scaled dot-product attention maps
 $$